plasma-umass/browsix/README.md

 CODE
 ----
-The typescript src files for kernel, browser-node, and utilities in [./src/kernel](src/kernel), ./src/broswer-node, and ./src/bin, respectively.
-Complied JavaScript code can be found in the same place, but replacing ./src with./lib.
-These can be run using “node cmd”.
-Versions of the utilities can be run directly from the (native) command line using the files found in ./fs/usr/bin.
-Various tests can be found in ./test.
-Both the syscalls and bindings can be found in ./src/browser-node directory in syscall.ts and the binding subdir.
+The typescript src files for kernel, browser-node, and utilities in [./src/kernel](src/kernel), [./src/broswer-node](src/browser-node), and [./src/bin](src/bin), respectively.
+After running `make` (either the test, serve, or bin targets) compiled commands are available in [./fs/usr/bin](fs/usr/bin).
+These can be invoked directly - they have a shebang line that specifies node as the interpreter.
+Tests can be found in [./test](test).
+Both the syscalls and bindings can be found in [./src/browser-node](src/browser-node) directory in [syscall.ts](src/browser-node/syscall.ts) and the [binding](src/browser-node/binding) subdir.

 To enter into interactive debugging, open ./src/kernel/kernel.ts, and change the following line from: let DEBUG = false;